-In Australia there are five National Women’s Alliances (the Alliances) who represent over 180 women’s organisations.
+In Australia there are six National Women’s Alliances (the Alliances) who represent over 180 women’s organisations.
 They bring forward the views, voices and issues of Australian women and, in particular, women from marginalised and disadvantaged groups.
 The Alliances take the lead in ensuring that the voices of as many women as possible are heard, especially those who in the past have found it difficult to engage in advocacy and decision making.

 The role of the alliances